profitviews/kotlinalgotrading/install.md

 How to install everything required to run the code in this repo.
+Note that if you have **any issues** please join the [ProfitViewers Slack](https://join.slack.com/t/profitviewers/shared_invite/zt-k5kxhxb4-vyz~hTlFlrgAtPiQbq~Pcg) and ask in the #kotlin channel.

 ## BitMEX